nikorolev/pyramid/README.md

 5. Start the server: node index.js.
 The web server has port 8090.
 6. Send POST HTTP request with URL "localhost:8090/pyramid/" that has body in JSON format: {"input": "string to be verified as a pyramid"}
 7. The response will have JSON format: {"result": true/false}

+2) Pyramid.java file.
+It is Java class implementing the same task of checking a word pyramid.